-a) Only one NIR channel at the same time can be transmitted to the ground. b) Not present on the AVHRR/1 and AVHRR/2 series c) Not present on the AVHRR/1 series
+^{a)}Only one NIR channel at the same time can be transmitted to the ground.

+^{b)} Not present on the AVHRR/1 and AVHRR/2 series

 NOAA has also launched the polar satellite NPP, which will be followed by a series of JPSS satellites.
 All of them carry the sensor VIIRS.
 Table 12 summarizes the VIIRS channels used by CMIC.
-The spatial resolution of these channels is 750 x 750 $m^2$ at nadir.
+The spatial resolution of these channels is 750 x 750 m2 at nadir.
 CMIC can be run with VIIRS data from either M10 or M12 as absorbing channel.
-The channels that are not AVHRR-heritage (i.e. M8, M9 and M11) will not be used in PPS v2021 (TBD02).
+The channels that are not AVHRR-heritage (i.e. M8, M9 and M11) will not be used in PPS v2021.
+For PPS vEPSSG day1 channel M11 will be included, as optional.
+The usage of other non AVHRR-heritage channels is (TBD03) for PPS vEPSSG day2.